 The three main types of trusts are revocable, irrevocable, and testamentary

-• A revocable trust can be changed during the creator’s lifetime
+• Revocable trust can be changed during the creator’s lifetime

-• An irrevocable trust cannot be changed once established
+• Irrevocable trust cannot be changed once established

-• A testamentary trust is created through a will and only takes effect after the creator’s death
+• Testamentary trust is created through a will and only takes effect after the creator’s death

 Note: The series focuses on Revocable Living Trusts unless otherwise stated: